whitphx/whitphx.info/content/blog/20220315-how-to-ask-about-programming-problems/index.md

     * create a shorter code snippet that reproduces the same problem and post it.
 * Do share the background or the high-level requirements.
   * Why do you want to solve this problem?
 What do you want build after solving the problem?
 What kind of software/product are you developing?
-  * Such information is sometimes so important rather than the error description itself.
+  * Such information is sometimes much important rather than the specific error description itself.
 Do not omit it just by your decision.
 * Do format the source code and the logs.
   * For example, if Markdown can be used in the forum, put ` ``` ` (three backticks) surrounding the code or logs[^1].
   * Markdown can be used in many web forums.
 Learn Markdown syntax.
 You have to use at least code blocks.
 See https://www.markdownguide.org/extended-syntax/#fenced-code-blocks.